Liquidation of Companies

 - Creditors’ voluntary winding up

 - Winding up by the court

 Members’ voluntary winding up

-This is only available where the directors are able to make a formal declaration that the company can pay all its liabilities in full within 12 months.
-The company is solvent, but may no longer be required for one (or more) of a number of reasons including:
+This is only available where the directors can formally declare that the company can pay all its liabilities in full within 12 months.
+The company is solvent but may no longer be required for one (or more) several reasons, including:

 - it may have been formed for the purpose of undertaking a particular project which has now been completed;

 - it may be redundant following a group restructuring; or